Click Here to See the Request Process Flow Chart

 ** Ability Unlimited does not suggest the types of devices/accessories for anyone; these recommendations must come from a professional who is familiar with the patient’s needs and the device/s being recommended.

-Ability Unlimited can request the evaluation for assistive technology from your indicated therapist on the intake form, when we request the evaluation the following specific guidelines set in place by DMAS, must be included, as stated below.
+Ability Unlimited can assist you with finding professionals to complete the evaluation and sample evaluations for assistive technology – the following specific guidelines set in place by DMAS, must be included, as stated below.

 Proving medical necessity for a device is imperative to Assistive Technology requests.
 Keep that in mind as your therapist completes your request.